aallam/aallam.github.io/_posts/rxjava/2019-01-30-rxjava:-transforming-operators.md

 Received: Gamma
 ```

-There is too the operator `startWithArray()` : to start with more than one emission, it accepts `vararg` parameter:
+There is also the operator `startWithArray()` : to start with more than one emission, it accepts `vararg` parameter:
 ```kotlin
 fun main() {
     Observable.just("Alpha", "Beta", "Gamma")